Humber’s Sport Management advanced diploma program prepares you to manage the business of sport.

 Apply, analyze and communicate accounting, economics and finance concepts pertinent to the operation of any organization.

-Our program includes two work placements in semesters five and six.
+Our program includes two work placements in Semesters 5 and 6.
 Placements occur across industry sectors including professional sport associations, community and amateur sport governing bodies, and private sector sport organizations.
 These placements provide valuable experience and industry contacts.

 Watch the video to see our Sport Management students raise awareness for the Toronto 2017 North American Indigenous Games.

 Toronto hosted the Pan Am/ParaPan Am Games in 2015.
 Watch the video to see how Humber celebrated the games.